With maskne comes the need to rid our faces of post-acne marks. Hence, your search for an effective hyperpigmentation treatment.

 Post Inflammatory Hyperpigmentation

-Post Inflammatory Hyperpigmentation, PIH in short is due to the skin’s pigment cells overreacting and produce more pigmentation during the healing process.
+Post Inflammatory Hyperpigmentation (PIH) is due to the skin’s pigment cells overreacting and produce more pigmentation during the healing process.
 Inflammation in the epidermis stimulates melanocytes to increase melanin synthesis and to transfer the pigment to surrounding keratinocytes (epidermal melanosis).

-If the basal layer is injured (e.g. lichen planus), melanin pigment is released and subsequently trapped by macrophages in the papillary dermis (dermal melanosis or pigment incontinence).
+If the basal layer is injured, melanin pigment is released.
+These are subsequently trapped by macrophages in the papillary dermis (dermal melanosis or pigment incontinence).
 PIH often appears after other skin injuries like cuts, acne, burns and insect bites, etc.

 There is a diversification of topical treatments that are available to help lighten the hyperpigmented lesions.
-However, We have tested and proven that by using a combination of treatments laser treatments and topical treatments can allow us to achieve an optimal results for your skin.
+However, We have tested and proven that a combination of laser and topical treatments can allow us to achieve optimal results for your skin.
 Following your consultation we will customize the most appropriate hyperpigmentation treatment for you to treat the dark spots.